Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Hotspot Shield Free asks users to allow ad tracking on iOS.

-Here’s a brief summary of our test results:
+Here’s a summary table of our findings:

 What iPhone VPNs Can't Do